-Nominated for election to the Board at the 2022 Annual Meeting
+^{} Nominated for election to the Board at the 2024 Annual Meeting

 Thomas L. Carter, Jr. Mr. Carter has served as Chairman and Chief Executive Officer of the General Partner since November 2014.
-Mr. Carter served as President of the General Partner from November 2014 to June 2018.
+Mr. Carter served as President of the General Partner from November 2014 to June 2018 and returned to the position in February 2023.
 Mr. Carter founded BSMC, our predecessor, and served as President, Chief Executive Officer, and Chairman of Black Stone Natural Resources, L.L.C. ("BSNR"), the former general partner of BSMC, from 1998 to 2015.
 Mr. Carter served as Managing General Partner of W.T.
 Carter & Bro. from 1987 to 1992 and Black Stone Energy Company from 1980 to present, both of which preceded the General Partner.
 Mr. Carter founded Black Stone Energy Company, BSMC's operating and exploration subsidiary, in 1980.
 From 1978 to 1980, Mr. Carter served as a lending officer in the Energy Department of Texas Commerce Bank in Houston, Texas, after serving in various other roles from 1975.
 Mr. Carter received M.B.A. and B.B.A. degrees from the University of Texas at Austin.
 Mr. Carter served as a director of Carrizo Oil & Gas Inc. from 2005 to 2019.
-Mr. Carter currently serves on the University Lands Advisory Board and as a Trustee Emeritus of The Lawrenceville School.
+Mr. Carter currently serves as a Trustee Emeritus of The Lawrenceville School.

-Mr. Carter's extensive industry and executive management experience and his background in finance qualify him to serve on the Board of the General Partner.
+Mr. Carter's extensive industry and executive management experience and his background in finance qualify him to serve on the Board.